saitejesh-cyber/trust-before-intelligence-book/manuscript/02_chapter_1_why_agents_fail.md

 Sarah Cedao left that board meeting with a directive and a deadline: 90 days to show measurable infrastructure improvement or Echo would cancel all AI initiatives.

 She spent the weekend researching frameworks, reading case studies, analyzing what separated the 5% who succeeded from the 95% who failed.
-By Monday morning, she had her answer: **INPACT™—the framework that defines what agents need from infrastructure and how to systematically fulfill those needs.**
+By Monday morning, she had her answer: **INPACT™, the framework that defines what agents need from infrastructure and how to systematically fulfill those needs.**

 Not generic "AI readiness."
 Not checklist compliance. **A systematic approach to fulfilling the six needs that earn user trust.**